 What types of jobs qualify?

-Jobs that fall under the A, B, or 0 categories of Canada’s National Occupational Classification system are eligible.
-They must be full-time (35+ hours) and paid, and must relate to your field of study, training, or occupation.
+Jobs that fall under categories 0, 1, 2, or 3 of Canada’s TEER system system are eligible.
+They must be paid, and must relate to your field of study, training, or occupation.
+If you do not have a qualifying job, please apply for the standard Work & Travel Canada program (also for U.S. citizens 18-35).

 What's the difference between InterExchange, SWAP, and International Experience Canada (IEC)?